-What types of loans are eligible for review by the Mortgage Review Board?
+Types of loans are eligible for review by the Mortgage Review Board

 Any denied mortgage for a 1 to 4 family first mortgage or refinance in Massachusetts is eligible for review by the Mortgage Review Board.
 The mortgage must also be for an owner occupied property.

 The Commissioner of Banks appoints an employee from the Division of Banks (DOB) to be Mortgage Review Board's Administrative Secretary.

 - The Administrative Secretary contacts the lender requesting copies of your entire loan package be sent to the DOB.

 - Your loan package is presented for review at the Mortgage Review Board's next scheduled meeting.

 - You are notified by mail of appeal decision.

 Seven members appointed by the Commissioner of Banks serve on each Mortgage Review Board.

 - 3 members are community representatives